-HeyGen for Business AI video generation for teams | HeyGen
+HeyGen for Business AI Video Generation for Teams | HeyGen

 Brand kit

-Upload your brand elements to keep every video consistent.
+Upload your brand elements to ensure every video stays consistent.
 Keep colours, fonts, and logos unified across your entire library for every user.

 Resources